To many, “growth hacking” is a relatively recent and mostly unknown term.

 This involved a feat of engineering that broke new ground and enabled Airbnb users to reach the massive audience on Craigslist, while providing a ton of exposure to the new company.

-Below, I’ve included a few more examples of how to growth hack within the context of your own business.
+Below, I’ve included a few more examples within the context of your own business.

 Design a Referral Program